Mugnum/fb2000_np_adp/README.md

 # fb2000_np_adp

-A line length adaptive script for Skipy Rich's Now Playing Simple plugin in Foobar2000.
+A line length adaptive script for SkipyRich's Now Playing Simple plugin in Foobar2000.

 This script displays artist-title and album-date in separate lines, ordering them by length.